AViewFromTheTop/legacies-and-legends/README.md

 GitHub Repo for Legacies and Legends.

-Contributions, translations and issues are all welcome.
+Contributions, translations and issue reports are all welcome.

 Mod license: Legacy License
 - Assets ARR / specific to the relevant author